alexarbogast/hydra_ros/README.md

 [![license - apache 2.0](https://img.shields.io/:license-Apache%202.0-yellowgreen.svg)](https://opensource.org/licenses/Apache-2.0)

 **ROS integration for the Hydra multi-robot system**.
-This ROS metapackage provides launch files and configuration for the Hydra multi-robot system.
+This ROS2 metapackage provides launch files and configuration for the Hydra multi-robot system.
 See this repository's branches for different variants of the multi robot system configuration.